-Construction waste must be disposed on the nearest municipal landfill in accordance with written agreement with the Solid Waste Management Company of Georgia Ltd.

-Municipal waste may be generated on the storage area.
-Mainly this is rubbish, plastic or glass bottles, glasses, waste food, etc. and a stationary waste.
-Waste should be collected by the specially assigned personnel on the area.
-The waste is placed into plastic containers should be disposed on the nearest landfill.

-The personnel involved in the handling of hazardous and non-hazardous waste will undergo specific training in waste handling and storage.

-Burning of waste on construction site is forbidden.

-The records of waste disposal will be maintained as proof for proper management as designed.
+- Construction waste should be removed frequently from the SP site and site shall be kept clean and tidy.
+Temporary storage area of the construction waste should be enclosed and protect from the washing out. - Construction waste must be disposed on the nearest municipal landfill in accordance with written agreement with local authorities and supervisor company.
+The records of waste disposal will be maintained as proof for proper management as designed. - Municipal waste (rubbish, plastic or glass bottles, glasses, waste food, etc.) should be placed into plastic containers and removed from the site every day. - Burning of waste on construction site is forbidden. - The records of waste disposal will be maintained as proof for proper management as designed.